 Elliniko Casino, reviewing casino in Elliniko, Athens

-This page is dedicated to the -planned to be built- resort and casino in Elliniko, at the south part of the Greek capital, known also as the Athens Riviera.
+This page is dedicated to the -under construction- resort and casino in Elliniko, at the south part of the Greek capital, known also as the Athens Riviera.

 The casino and hotel complex looks quite futuristic in appearance on the plans and will be named “Inspire Athens”.

 Gaming is a big thing within Greeks, but tourism is uncomparably bigger!
 ‘Inspire Athens’ will bring a huge amount of new or repeat visitors to the Greek capital.